D. W. Griffith: Later film career

-Though United Artists survived as a company, Griffith's association with it was short lived.
+Although United Artists survived as a company, Griffith's association with it was short-lived.
 While some of his later films did well at the box office, commercial success often eluded him.
-Griffith features from this period include Broken Blossoms (1919), Way Down East (1920), Orphans of the Storm (1921), Dream Street (1921), One Exciting Night (1922), and America (1924).
+Griffith features from this period include Broken Blossoms (1919), Way Down East (1920), Orphans of the Storm (1921), Dream Street (1921), One Exciting Night (1922), The White Rose (1923), America (1924) and Isn't Life Wonderful (1924).
 Of these, the first three were successes at the box office.
 Griffith was forced to leave United Artists after Isn't Life Wonderful (1924) failed at the box office.

-He made a part talkie, Lady of the Pavements (1929), and only two full-sound films: Abraham Lincoln (1930) and The Struggle (1931).
-Neither was successful, and after The Struggle he never made another film.
+He made Lady of the Pavements (1929), a part sound film, and only two full-sound films: Abraham Lincoln (1930) and The Struggle (1931).
+Neither was successful, and after The Struggle, he never made another film.

 In 1936, director Woody Van Dyke, who had worked as Griffith's apprentice on Intolerance, asked Griffith to help him shoot the famous earthquake sequence for San Francisco, but Griffith was not given any film credit.
 Starring Clark Gable, Jeanette MacDonald and Spencer Tracy, it was the top-grossing film of the year.

 In 1939, the producer Hal Roach hired Griffith to produce Of Mice and Men (1939) and One Million B.C.
 (1940).
 He wrote to Griffith: "I need help from the production side to select the proper writers, cast, et cetera, and to help me generally in the supervision of these pictures."

 Although Griffith eventually disagreed with Roach over the production and departed, Roach later insisted that some of the scenes in the completed film were directed by Griffith.
-This would make the film the final production in which Griffith was actively involved.
+This movie was the final production in which Griffith was involved.
 However, cast members' accounts recall Griffith directing only the screen tests and costume tests.
 When Roach advertised the film in late 1939 with Griffith listed as producer, Griffith asked that his name be removed.

 Griffith was for decades held in awe by many members of the film industry.
-He was presented a special Oscar by the Academy of Motion Picture Arts and Sciences in the mid-1930s.
+He was presented with an honorary Oscar by the Academy of Motion Picture Arts and Sciences in 1936.
 In 1946, he made an impromptu visit to the film location of David O. Selznick's epic western Duel in the Sun, where some of his veteran actors—Lillian Gish, Lionel Barrymore and Harry Carey—were cast members.
-Gish and Barrymore found their old mentor's presence distracting, and became self-conscious; in response, Griffith hid behind the scenery when the two were filming their scenes.
+Gish and Barrymore found their mentor's presence distracting, and they became self-conscious; in response, Griffith hid behind the scenery when the two were filming their scenes.

+Filmography

 Death

 On the morning of July 23, 1948, Griffith was discovered unconscious in the lobby at the Knickerbocker Hotel in Los Angeles, where he had been living alone.
-He died of a cerebral hemorrhage at 3:42 PM on the way to a Hollywood hospital.
+He died of a cerebral hemorrhage on the way to a Hollywood hospital.
 A public memorial service was held in his honor at the Hollywood Masonic Temple.
 He is buried at Mount Tabor Methodist Church Graveyard in Centerfield, Kentucky.
 In 1950, The Directors Guild of America provided a stone and bronze monument for his grave site.